Danny Elfman: Film music

 Elfman also typically samples or records his own percussion and guitar playing to overlay with live orchestra.
 More than half of some scores feature Elfman's performance, including Dead Presidents, Mission: Impossible, Planet of the Apes, The Kingdom, The Girl on the Train and The Circle.

 To produce the score, Elfman rents a recording studio and hires a conductor and orchestra/choir.
 He oversees the recording from the control booth so that he can troubleshoot with the film's director and recording engineers.
 The final recording is given to the film's sound department to mix with dialogue and sound effects for the film's complete soundtrack.
 Elfman will usually do a separate mix of select cues for an album presentation of the score, and has produced nearly 100 to date.

 On the occasion that there are compressed deadlines or in the event he is not available to rescore or adapt his music if there are major edits to the film after the score's completion, Elfman will hire additional composers to work on small cues or sections of cues, adapting his existing material or themes.
-Examples include Jonathan Sheffer on Darkman, David Buckley on the Fifty Shades of Grey films, and Pinar Toprak on Justice League.
+Examples include Jonathan Sheffer on Darkman, David Buckley on the Fifty Shades films, and Pinar Toprak on Justice League.
 Since the 1990s, Elfman has occasionally co-composed music or shared music writing credit (e.g.When We Rise, Spy Kids, Avengers: Age of Ultron, Men in Black International), or written themes that are then used or adapted by other composers, including Jonathan Sheffer (Pure Luck), Steve Bartek (Novacaine), John Debney (Heartbreakers), Deborah Lurie (9), and the Newton Brothers (Before I Wake).

-During all his career, Elfman only once collaborated with another artist – meaning writing music together: it was with Siouxsie and the Banshees on the song "Face to Face" for Batman Returns in 1992.
-She created the foundation of the song, "and then I would take it and I would add stuff.
-And send it back to her".
-It was a long distance collaboration as the studio needed the song very quickly.
-Elfman literally saw himself as a non-collaborator.
-"I'm not used to collaborating at all with anybody.
+Elfman has only collaborated once with another artist: Siouxsie and the Banshees, on the song "Face to Face" for Batman Returns in 1992.
+It was a long-distance collaboration, as the studio needed the song very quickly; Siouxsie created the foundation of the song and sent it to Elfman, who added elements, and the two would send the track back and forth.
+Regarding collaboration, Elfman would later state, "I'm not used to collaborating at all with anybody.
 I did one track with Siouxsie and the Banshees but that's it.
 I've always been in my own bubble, and that bubble has been very fertile".